Galzzly/gotham-theme/README.md

 ### Extras

 #### Chrome/Chromium theme (Gotham version in progress)
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.
+To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the gotham-theme.crx or gotham-dark-theme.crx file into the Chrome/Chromium window.
+The source of the Chrome themes is located in the source "Chrome/gotham-theme" folder.

 #### Plank theme (Gotham version in progress)
 To install the Plank theme, copy the `extra/Gotham-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.